pete-sh/GetData_Project/README.md

 This repository contains results for the project work of the "Getting and Cleaning Data" Coursera course, consisting of an R script and the code book for the data.

-The aim of the project is to read and process input data in order to create a tidied data set according to the requirements description. the actual task is defined as follows:
+The aim of the project is to read and process input data in order to create a tidied data set according to the requirements description.
+The actual task is defined as follows:

 1. Merge the training and the test sets to create one data set
 2. Extract only the measurements on the mean and standard deviation for each measurement